What we do

 Our programmes include:

 Green Health Routes: We are working with GP practices and other community partners, such as schools and care homes, to develop Green Health Routes.
 Our programme helps people connect with the green spaces in their own neighbourhoods and promotes local walking.

 NHS Forest Conference: Our annual conference brings together professionals from the healthcare and environmental sectors to discuss, learn and plan how to make the most of green space for health.

 Workplace Wellbeing: Our workplace wellbeing programme enables NHS trusts to support their staff in using green space to improve their wellbeing at work.
-Our research, supported by the Health Foundation, is investigating the impact of green space on staff wellbeing at three NHS sites.
+Our research supported by the Health Foundation, investigated the impact of green space on staff wellbeing at three NHS sites.

 Influencing Policy: We work with NHS Trusts, Care Commissioning Groups, NHS England and other sustainbility and health charities to shape the debate around using green space for health purposes.